leon-mirai/chatapp/README.md

 The version control strategy was to commit frequently.
 Specifically, a commit was made whenever a new feature was added, fixed, or improved.
 The main branches I worked with are:
 1. main (this is the final product)
-2. chatapp (this is where development occurs and where features are added)
+2. dev (this is where development occurs and where features are added)
 3. chatappv2 (this is another branch for testing out new developments)